ashkanfeyzollahi/getlicense/README.md

 ## Features

-1. **License Retrieval:**

-   * Retrieves license templates by name (e.g., mit, gpl3).
-   * Lists available license templates from an online repository.

-2. **Customization:**

-   * Automatically fills in organization, project, and year fields in the license.
+* Automatically fills in organization, project name, and year
-   * Prompts for missing details interactively if not provided through command-line arguments.
-   * Allows setting a custom output file name with the --output option.

-3. **Caching:**

-   * Stores downloaded license templates locally for faster reuse.
+* Caches license templates for offline use
-   * Can retrieve license templates in offline mode using cached versions.
+* Can list available and cached license templates
-   * Supports skipping caching entirely with a command-line flag.
-   * Lists all locally cached license templates.
+* Customizable output location for the license file
+* Interactive prompts with smart defaults

 ## Installation